-Children are entitled to some extra legal protections when it comes to injuries that occur on someone else's property, even when those children are technically considered trespassers.
-In this article, we'll take a look at some common principles of premises liability, and then focus on the "attractive nuisance" doctrine and how it works.
+Children are entitled to extra legal protections when it comes to getting hurt on someone else's property—even when those children are technically considered trespassers.
+In this article, we'll take a look at some common principles of law that apply to injuries related to property conditions ("premises liability") and then focus on the "attractive nuisance" doctrine and how it works.

-During the late 1870s, a number of courts were increasingly uncomfortable with the harshness of the rule that basically barred recovery for injured children who happened to be trespassing -- not least because children don't always grasp the concept of trespassing.
+During the late 1870s, many courts became increasingly uncomfortable with the harshness of rules that basically prevented an injured child from holding a truly negligent property owner liable because the child happened to be trespassing.
+The legal shift was partly due to the understanding that children don't always grasp the concept of trespassing.

-Generally, courts look to the age and intellectual ability of the injured child to determine if he or she is able to appreciate the risk of harm and whether the defendant acted reasonably in maintaining the property.
-For example, a "DANGER -- Do Not Enter" sign may be sufficient to warn a teenager, but not an infant.
-Other common examples of attractive nuisances include unprotected pools, construction sites, unsecured heavy machinery, and tree houses.
+Generally, courts consider the age and intellectual ability of the injured child to determine if they are able to understand the risk of harm.
+Courts also look at whether the property owner/manager acted reasonably in maintaining the property.
+For example, a "DANGER: Do Not Enter" sign might be enough to warn a teenager, but not a toddler.

-Many jurisdictions have abolished this "status"-based approach and simply use the reasonable person standard for all entrants onto the land, whether or not they are trespassing children.
-Under this approach, a defendant has a duty to warn of known and latent dangers which are not known to the child and which the child could not reasonably discover on his or her own.
-This duty extends to dangers which the defendant should have known about if he or she exercised reasonable care.
+Many jurisdictions now use the "reasonable person" standard for anyone who enters a property, whether or not they're trespassing children.
+Under this approach, a landowner or occupant has a duty to warn people about known and latent (hidden) dangers not known to the person and that someone couldn't reasonably discover on their own.
+This duty extends to hazards or risks a property owner, occupant, or renter exercising reasonable care should have known about.